Encanto 2 looks likely as Disney Plus movie overtakes Frozen record

 We Don’t Talk About Bruno has, at the time of writing, been streamed almost 30 million times, while the Encanto soundtrack as a whole has dethroned Adele’s 30 to sit top of the Billboard album chart.

 But Disney’s latest animated adventure isn’t only performing well in our ears.
-Having endured a lackluster theatrical debut in November last year, Encanto went on to become the most-viewed title on Disney Plus in the period following its Christmas Eve arrival on the service.
+Having endured a lackluster theatrical debut in November last year, Encanto went on to become the most-viewed title on Disney Plus following its Christmas Eve arrival on the service.

 Incidentally, it also scored more viewers during the weekend of its streaming debut than the equivalent debut of Marvel’s Shang-Chi in November, suggesting audiences still have an appetite for family-focused Disney adventures among the superhero deluge of recent years.